Directors Biographies

 Leigh Greer

 Leigh joined the board of Engage with Age in 2019.
-She is also a Non-Executive Director on the Board of the Mid and East Antrim Agewell Partnership and a Volunteer Mentor with the Prince’s Trust.
+She has been a Non-Executive Director on Boards since 2017, is currently a Trustee of Sustainable NI and has mentored for the Prince’s Trust and Women In Business.
 She has a particular interest in dementia and inter-generational engagement.

-Leigh works at the Northern Ireland Utility Regulator’s Consumer Protection function, focusing on the interests of vulnerable customers.
-Leigh has worked in the energy sector for the past ten years, having previously been Senior Regulation Specialist for SONI, the electricity system operator in Northern Ireland, with responsibility for strategic stakeholder management, governance and compliance.
+Leigh is in the Senior Leadership Team at the Northern Ireland Utility Regulator, focusing on protecting electricity and gas consumers.
+Leigh has worked in the energy sector since 2010, having previously been Senior Regulation Specialist for SONI, the electricity system operator in Northern Ireland, with responsibility for strategic stakeholder management, governance and compliance.

 Debbie Hoy Wilkinson